situx/samian-lod/_pages/doc.md

 Attributions for e.g. productionscenters can result in more than one place, which has to be recorded accordingly.
 This vagueness has been taken into consideration with the Linked Open Samian Ware Project.

-In the following examples we're mapping relations for the potter Quietus/Quetus (ae_5889), his production centres as well as the information carrier 118117 (ic_118117).
+In the following examples the relations for the potter Quietus/Quetus (ae_5889), his production centres as well as the information carrier 118117 (ic_118117) are mapped.

 ##### AMT-Model Examples